 “But there’s a green trail going back from above,” I pointed out.
 There really is a trail, going back to the parking lot, that goes above the canyon.
 You’ll find it on your right the moment you exit the canyon.

-“It doesn’t look like a very complicated climb,” I said and all the others agreed with me.
+“It doesn’t look like a very complicated climb,” I said, and all the others agreed with me.
 So, under peer pressure, my Dad climbed with us high above the canyon.

-After climbing the last ladder, there is again a long trail going through a rather wide space, between the mountains.
+After climbing the last ladder, there is again a long trail going through a rather wide space between the mountains.
 At the end, you get back to the parking lot.

-If you liked this post or found it useful, I’ll be glad to get a like, share or comment from you (:
+If you liked this post or found it useful, please don’t hesitate to like, share or comment (:

 If you need any more advice, please don’t hesitate to send me a message on my Facebook page or to contact me at firstname.lastname@example.org.

 If you’re searching for a tour guide in Israel, I also offer private tours in Israel.

 You can also support my work by buying me a coffee on Ko-Fi.
 Your support helps me maintain the site and keep creating content about Israel.
 It’s greatly appreciated!